 The Cyber Insurance Academy was thrilled to host Stuart Panensky from FisherBroyles for a recent masterclass discussing third-party cyber risks and ways to mitigate them.
 Stuart explained the cyber risks associated with third-party access to policyholder data, the best practices to mitigate those risks, how to identify risks in the policyholder’s upstream and downstream supply chain, and how to apply legal and regulatory requirements.
-You can watch the full Masterclass recording here.

 Business has become increasingly more connected over the years, with many companies heavily relying on third-party vendors for support.
 This widespread use of third parties increases access to policyholder data in both the upstream and downstream supply chains.